 The BIHS Blood Pressure Measurement Working Party is responsible for maintaining an impartial list of validated blood pressure monitors on its website.
 The list is updated regularly with changes to the existing information and new devices.

-The BHS now runs its own Validation Service for manufacturers of blood pressure monitors and successfully validated devices by the BHS are automatically added to the list of validated BP monitors on our website.
+The BIHS now runs its own Validation Service for manufacturers of blood pressure monitors and successfully validated devices by the BIHS are automatically added to the list of validated BP monitors on our website.

-However, for successful validation studies performed on devices by other agencies, the procedure for inclusion in the BHS list of validated blood pressure monitors, is as follows:
+However, for successful validation studies performed on devices by other agencies, the procedure for inclusion in the BIHS list of validated blood pressure monitors, is as follows:

 An independent validation should be undertaken and passed using at least one of the following testing standards:

 The full report of the validation study, describing the process and results should be published in a peer-reviewed journal.
 The Working Party is not obliged to suggest journals in which the validation paper should be published nor by whom the validation should be undertaken but this should be independent of the manufacturer.

 The manufacturer may submit an electronic copy of the full published paper (abstracts will not be accepted) to email@example.com for review by the Working Party prior to any decision on listing being made.
 There is no charge for this service and members of the Working Party provide their services voluntarily.
 Therefore, a time-schedule for a decision cannot be given.

 Validated devices will be added to the BIHS website list under the most appropriate category heading.
 Where monitors have been only tested in a specific area, such as pregnancy, this will be clearly stated on the website.

 The BIHS logo cannot be used on devices tested by independent agencies.